pbeens/Chatbot-Tests/Gemini/README.md

 2) Make it a little larger.
 3) Make the window more rectangular, with a similar h/w ratio as the fretboard.
 4) Make it a little taller to accommodate text later on.
 5) After the window is created, save the window as "bass-guitar-fretboard.png" in the same folder as the file.
-The CWD is not the same location as the file.
+Note that the CWD is not the same location as the file.

 And voilà, it worked!